rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ```

 With our new Host header control in v1.11, when VirtualServer is configured with `requestHeaders`, the value specified will be used and `proxy_set_header $host` will NOT be used.
-The value of `requestHeaders` should be: <service.namespace.svc.cluster.local>.
-Adjust to meet your specific enviornment.
+The value of `requestHeaders` should be: `<service.namespace.svc.cluster.local>`.
+Adjust the value for your specific enviornment.

-By enabling `use-cluster-ip` to **true**, NGINX will forward requests to the service IP.
-In our above example, that would be `tea-svc` and `coffee-svc`.
+When `use-cluster-ip` is set to `true`, NGINX forwards requests to the service IP.
+In our example above, that would be `tea-svc` and `coffee-svc`.

 Here is a simple example of what your `upstream` section will look like now in `virtualServer/virtualServerRoute`: